 What aspects are not changing?

-As the UK leaves the single market, the scope, essential requirements, standards and conformity assessment procedures will be the same.
+Many facets are the same; the scope of products covered, technical requirements (essential requirements, standards) and conformity assessment procedures will all initially be alike.
 If your product is sold in both the EU and the UK, the technical file to show that it meets these requirements will also be the same.

 What is the specific UK legislation that needs to be followed?